openturns/openturns/python/doc/theory/meta_modeling/functional_chaos.rst

     h = \sum_{k \geq 0} a_k \Psi_k

 where :math:`\left(a_k \in \Rset\right)_{k\geq 0}` is a set of coefficients.

-We cannot compute an infinite set of coefficients.
+We cannot compute an infinite set of coefficients: we can only compute a finite subset of these.
 The *truncated functional chaos expansion* is:

 .. math::